-- a foolish person, who built their house on the sand.
-The rain poured down, the rivers rose, the winds blew and struck against that house, and it fell with a great crash." - By the time that Jesus had finished speaking, the crowd was filled with amazement at his teaching.
+28 By the time that Jesus had finished speaking, the crowd was

+- filled with amazement at his teaching.
 For he taught them like one who had authority, and not like their teachers of the Law. - 8 When Jesus had come down from the hill, great crowds fol- - 2 lowed him.
-He saw a leper who came up, and bowed to the ground before him, and said, "Master, if only you are willing, - you are able to make me clean."
-Stretching out his hand, Jesus touched him, saying as he did so, "I am willing; become clean." - 4 Instantly he was made clean from his leprosy; and then Jesus said to him, "Be careful not to say a word to anyone, but go and show yourself to the priest, and offer the gift directed by Moses, - 5 as evidence of your cure."
-After Jesus had entered Capernaum, a captain in the Roman army came up to him, entreating his - 6 help.
-"Sir," he said, "my manservant is lying ill at my house with a stroke of paralysis, and is suffering terribly." - "I will come and cure him," answered Jesus.
-"Sir," the captain - 8 went on, "I am unworthy to receive you under my roof; but only - speak, and my manservant will be cured.
-For I myself am a man under the orders of others, with soldiers under me; and, if I say to one of them 'Go,' he goes, and to another 'Come,' he comes, - and to my slave 'Do this,' he does it."
-Jesus was surprised to hear this, and said to those who were following him, "Never I tell you, - in any Israelite have I met with such faith as this!
-Yes, and many will come in from East and West and take their places beside - 12 Abraham, Isaac, and Jacob, in the kingdom of heaven; while the heirs to the kingdom will be banished into the darkness outside; - 3 there, there will be weeping and grinding of teeth."
-Then Jesus said to the captain, "Go now, and it will be according to your faith."
-And the man was cured that very hour. - 14 When Jesus went into Peter's house, he saw Peter's mother- - in-law prostrated with fever.
-On his taking her hand, the fever left her, and she rose and began to take care of him.
-In the evening the people brought to Jesus many who were possessed by demons; and he drove out the spirits with a word, and cured all who were ill, in fulfillment of these words in the prophet Isaiah - 'He took our infirmities on himself, and bore the burden of our diseases.'
+He saw a leper who came up, and bowed to the ground before him, and said, 'Master, if only you are willing, - you are able to make me clean.'
+Stretching out his hand, Jesus touched him, saying as he did so, 'I am willing; become clean.' - 4 Instantly he was made clean from his leprosy; and then Jesus said to him, 'Be careful not to say a word to anyone, but go and show yourself to the priest, and offer the gift directed by Moses, - 5 as evidence of your cure.'
+After Jesus had entered Capernaum, a centurion in the Roman army came up to him, entreating his - 6 help.
+'Sir,' he said, 'my manservant is lying ill at my house with a stroke of paralysis, and is suffering terribly.' - 7 'I will come and cure him,' answered Jesus.
+'Sir,' the centurion - 8 went on, 'I am unworthy to receive you under my roof; but only - 9 speak, and my manservant will be cured.
+For I myself am a man under the orders of others, with soldiers under me; and, if I say to one of them "Go," he goes, and to another "Come," he comes, - 10 and to my slave "Do this," he does it.'
+Jesus was surprised to hear this, and said to those who were following him, 'Never I tell you, - 11 in any Israelite have I met with such faith as this!
+Yes, and many will come in from East and West and take their places beside - 12 Abraham, Isaac, and Jacob, in the kingdom of heaven; while the heirs to the kingdom will be banished into the darkness outside; - 13 there, there will be weeping and grinding of teeth.'
+Then Jesus said to the centurion, 'Go now, and it will be according to your faith.'
+And the man was cured that very hour. - 14 When Jesus went into Peter's house, he saw Peter's mother- - 15 in-law prostrated with fever.
+On his taking her hand, the fever - 16 left her, and she rose and began to take care of him.
+In the evening the people brought to Jesus many who were possessed by demons; and he drove out the spirits with a word, and cured